Shot noise as a diagnostic in the $\nu=2/3$ fractional quantum Hall edge zoo: The noisy QPC plateau

-and for different ``time'' indices $i$ any $T$ and $R$ are uncorrelated.
-Similar relations hold for $T',T'',T'',R',R'',R'''$.
-We also note that transmission and reflection coefficients with different ``prime'' indices are uncorrelated as those describe different scatterers.
-We assume that the scatterers are identical and write
+and any $T'$ and $R'$ are uncorrelated for distinct scattering event indices $i$.
+We further assume that transmission and reflection coefficients having different inner indices become uncorrelated since they correspond to different scatterers.
+Thus,